prestys/Ruby-Challenges/ruby_chapter_3_challenges/README.md

 ## Programming Challenge

 In this exercise you'll bring together several different concepts to build Password Manager 2.0.

+This challenge will be peer reviewed, so you will need to work in a clean branch and make a pull request -- as you did in [chapter 1](../ruby_chapter_1_challenges/README.md#Programming-Challenge).

+If all the work in the branch you used in chapter 1 has been merged into main, you can use that branch again.
+Otherwise: make a new one from the main branch.

 > Please do a [screen recording](../pills/screen_recordings.md) of yourself working on this exercise so that your coach can see how you're getting on.
 You can upload it, along with your code, using the form at the end of this file.